The Guide to Raised Access Flooring

 For years, building owners, engineers, and architects have struggled to reduce both first and operational costs of buildings.

-With an estimated $1.53 trillion dollars in new, non-residential building construction in the U.S. forecast by 2022, the need to reduce costs while being competitive in the office marketplace is significant.
+The need to reduce costs while being competitive in the non-residential building construction marketplace is significant.

 Some of the major challenges facing architects, engineers, and designers: